 \section{Conclusion}

-In this paper, we generalize the existing scattered results on the asymptotic breakdown point of different minimum divergence functionals under location-scale families of distributions, and extend it in both ways, by encompassing a generalized MSD functional and different model distributions including the location-scale families.
-Our result in Theorem~\ref{thm:sdiv-breakdown-3} illustrates how the asymptotic breakdown point is affected by the choice of the contaminating distributions.
-Throughout different examples in Section~\ref{sec:examples}, we also show how our results can be applied to specific settings to obtain the asymptotic breakdown points.
+In this paper, we generalize some existing scattered results on the asymptotic breakdown point of different minimum divergence estimators under specific families of distributions (e.g. location-scale family), and extend it in both ways, by encompassing a generalized MSD functional and different model distributions beyond the location-scale families.
+Throughout different examples illustrated in Section~\ref{sec:examples}, we show how our results can be applied to specific settings to obtain the asymptotic breakdown points.
 We also validate these results by empirically looking at the behaviour of the estimated parameter under varying contamination proportions.
 For many such examples, the asymptotic breakdown point turns out to be free of the dimension of the data for various choices of contaminating distributions.
 This justifies the application of the MSDE (MDPDE, in particular) as a viable robust alternative for high dimensional parametric inference.

 Our breakdown point results assume that the true distribution $g$ belongs to the model family of distributions $\mathcal{F}$.
 However, it is important to know how the breakdown points of the minimum divergence estimators change under model misspecifications.
-Also, in our entire analysis, we do not allow $A$ or $B$ to be negative, which restricts the choice of $\lambda$ given the choice of $\alpha$ in S-divergence.
-Based on the empirical evidence, we believe that for $\lambda < (-1/(1-\alpha))$, the asymptotic breakdown point would remain $1/2$ while for $\lambda > \alpha/(1-\alpha)$, the breakdown will reduce to $0$.
-One of the other interesting cases to investigate would be to see the behaviour of the asymptotic breakdown point for sparse contamination.
-For instance, in high-dimensional inference with real-life applications, the contamination is usually present in only a few of the coordinates of the data.
+Also, in our entire analysis, we do not allow $A$ or $B$ to be negative, which restricts the choice of $\lambda$ given the choice of $\alpha$ in the S-divergence.
+Based on empirical evidences, we believe that when $\alpha < 1$ and $\lambda < (-1/(1-\alpha))$, the asymptotic breakdown point would remain $1/2$, while for $\lambda > \alpha/(1-\alpha)$, the breakdown will reduce to $0$ in most cases.
+Another interesting direction to investigate would be to see the behaviour of the asymptotic breakdown point for sparse or cellwise contamination models.
+For instance, in multivariate inference with large-dimensional real-life datasets, the contamination is usually present in only a few of the coordinates of the data.
 In such cases, because the set of contaminating distributions is restricted, we expect that the breakdown would be higher than the lower bounds derived in this paper.
-However, we do not have a proof for this claim at this point in time.
+However, we do not have a proof for this claim now.
 We expect to tackle these problems in the future.

-\section{Proofs of the Results}
+\section{Proofs of the results}